Halcyon Creates Anti-Ransomware Protection for Linux

 As more Linux systems are targeted by ransomware, Halcyon is stepping up its protection.

-Halcyon's goal is to defeat ransomware and on October 1st, the company announced the general availability of Halcyon Linux.
+Halcyon's goal is to defeat ransomware.
+On October 1st, the company announced the general availability of Halcyon Linux.
 This new product offers protection against ransomware attacks targeting Linux systems.

-According to Cynet, Linux ransomware attacks increased by 75% in 2023 and to expect that to continue to climb as more bad actors target Linux deployments.
+According to Cynet, Linux ransomware attacks increased by 75 percent in 2023 and are expected to continue to climb as more bad actors target Linux deployments.

 The Cynet report states, "While Linux ransomware only represents a small share of cyberattacks, there are several reasons to be concerned.
 As a Linux user, you must not overlook ransomware even if it is not yet common on Linux-based systems.
 While Windows is the favorite for desktops, Linux dominates the market for supercomputers and servers.
 The Linux computing market is projected to grow to $22 billion by 2029."